Is Cos The X Or Y

 3. Understand the Graphs of Cosine and Sine: The graphs of y = cos(x) and y = sin(x) are periodic waves.
 Understanding their shape, amplitude, period, and phase shift is crucial.
 The cosine graph starts at its maximum value (1) when x = 0, while the sine graph starts at 0.
 Recognize how changes in the function, such as y = A cos(Bx + C) + D, affect the graph.
 A controls the amplitude, B controls the period, C controls the phase shift, and D controls the vertical shift.

-5. Utilize Technology and Software: Take advantage of technology to explore cosine and sine further.
+5. apply Technology and Software: Take advantage of technology to explore cosine and sine further.
 Use graphing calculators or software like Desmos or GeoGebra to visualize the functions and their transformations.
 Experiment with different parameters and observe how the graphs change.
 These tools can help you gain a more intuitive understanding of the functions and their behavior.

 6. Master Trigonometric Identities: Trigonometric identities are equations that are true for all values of the variables involved.
 Mastering these identities is essential for simplifying expressions, solving equations, and proving theorems.
 Some fundamental identities include the Pythagorean identity (sin²(θ) + cos²(θ) = 1), the angle sum and difference identities, and the double-angle identities.
 Practice using these identities in various problems to become proficient.